-- (a) a community board may discharge or reconstitute a committee or subcommittee; and - (b) a committee may discharge or reconstitute a subcommittee.
+- (a) a local authority may discharge or reconstitute a committee or subcommittee, or other subordinate decision-making body; and - (b) a committee may discharge or reconstitute a subcommittee.

-A committee or subcommittee is, unless a community board resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.
+A committee, subcommittee, or other subordinate decision-making body is, unless a council resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.